sebadob/rauthy/dev_notes.md

 ## CURRENT WORK

+- migrate each model step by step
 - `MIGRATE_DB_FROM` for Hiqlite

 ### After finished Hiqlite migration

 - fix `DbType::from_str`
 - cleanup `DbPool` creation in `AppState`
+- remove the `sqlite` feature from `sqlx` to really make sure nothing has been forgotten

 ## Documentation TODO